binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Hammer your own systems and watch logs.
 Become familiar with the signatures and indicators of different tools and attacks, you will then know when you are actually under attack.
 You can take the same steps with active and semi-active reconnaissance.
 In this manner, you will be able to pre-empt your attacker's attempts at exploitation.

-We will go through actual exploitation that would be carried out by an attacker or penetration tester in each of the following chapter's *Identify Risks* sections.
+We will go through actual exploitation that would be carried out by an attacker or penetration tester in each of the following chapters *Identify Risks* sections.

 #### Isolating, Testing Potential Malware